mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 * NE = Non-essential.
 * ES = essential based on Gumbel
-* ESB = essential based on Binomial
+* ESB = essential based on Binomial**
 * GA = Growth Advantage
 * GD = Growth Defect
 * U = Uncertain [for genes that are too short]

+** this is an alternative model for identifying essential genes that complements the Gumbel calculation, which tends to call short genes with few TA sites Uncertain, especially at lower levels of saturation; see Choudhery et al, 2021

 The Fitness Ratio reported in this file is a modification of the M1 coefficient to reflect the amount of fitness defect per gene.
 This ratio was calculated as: